Below are the recorded live sessions from the Whova Platform provided as conference proceedings for the 2021 AMR Conference.

 The Office of Surface Mining Reclamation and Enforcement (OSM) is a bureau within the United States Department of the Interior.
 OSM is responsible for establishing a nationwide program to protect society and the environment from the adverse effects of surface coal mining operations, under which OSM is charged with balancing the nation’s need for continued domestic coal production with protection of the environment.
 OSM was created in 1977 when Congress enacted the Surface Mining Control and Reclamation Act (SMCRA).
 OSM works with states and tribes to ensure that citizens and the environment are protected during coal mining and that the land is restored to beneficial use when mining is finished.
 OSM and its partners are also responsible for reclaiming and restoring lands and water degraded by mining operations before 1977.
 OSM is organized with Headquarters located in Washington DC, and three regional offices – the Appalachian, Mid-Continent, and Western Regional Offices.
 The Regional Offices are composed of Area and Field Offices including the Pittsburgh Field Office (PFO).
 The OSM PFO is located with the Appalachian Region and oversees the coal mining regulatory (SMCRA Title V) and the Abandoned Mine Land or AML (SMCRA Title IV) programs in the states of Maryland, Ohio, and Pennsylvania.
 This presentation will provide an overview of the Pittsburgh Field Office including its organization, responsibilities, and functions.

-“Datashed 3.0 2021 Update1“, Cliff Denholm, Stream Restoration Incorporated
+Day 3 “Datashed 3.0 2021 Workshop“, Cliff Denholm, Stream Restoration Incorporated

 Request for Presentations